Math.sqrt() in Java

 Syntax of Math.sqrt() in Java

-To find the square root of a number we use the following syntax, pass the number num to sqrt() method.
-Also, num can be of the type int,float, or double.
+To find the square root in java, the usage is Math.sqrt(num), where you pass the number num to the sqrt() method.
+Also, different data types such as int, float, or double can be passed, but the method returns a double result.
 Lastly, we can store the result in another variable of Double type.

 Parameters of Math.sqrt() in Java